everit-org/osgi-testrunner/README.md

 Running OSGi tests
 ------------------

-The module picks up every OSGi service that has the following service properties defined:
+The module picks up every OSGi service having the following service properties defined:

- - **eosgi.testId**: This property should have a value that can be a part of a file name.
+ - **eosgi.testId**: This property should have a value capable of being a part of a file name.

- - **eosgi.testEngine**: This property defines which test engine the test should be passed to.
-Currently there is a **junit4** implemented in the osgi-testrunner-junit4 project.
+ - **eosgi.testEngine**: This property defines the test engine to which the test should be passed.
+Currently, there is a **junit4** implementation in the osgi-testrunner-junit4 project.

-Annotations should be placed into the interface the OSGi service implements.
+Annotations should be placed into the interface implemented by the OSGi service.

-The bundle does not start looking for services until there is any blocking cause.
+The bundle does not start looking for services until there is a blocking cause.
 Blocking causes can be:

   - Framework is not started yet (Framework bundle is not in ACTIVE state)

-  - Custom blocking causes: It is possible to write custom Blockers and register them as OSGi service.
-In case they are registered, they will be picked up and the tests will not run after a system startup until all blockers allow it.
-Currently a blocker for Blueprint technology is implemented in the osgi-testrunner-blueprint project that forces the tests to wait until all Blueprintcontainers get to the ACTIVE or FAILED state.
+  - Custom blocking causes: It is possible to write custom Blockers and register them as OSGi services.
+If they are registered, they are picked up, and the related tests will not be started after a system startup only if all blockers allow it.
+Currently, a blocker for Blueprint technology is implemented in the osgi-testrunner-blueprint project that forces the tests to wait until all Blueprintcontainers get into ACTIVE or FAILED state.